JoshuaVandaele/WimPatcher/README.md

 - [ ] Add support for installing drivers
 - [ ] Add support for installing updates
 - [ ] Add support for installing apps
+- [ ] Add support for uninstalling default apps by package name
 - [ ] Add support for enabling Windows Features
 - [ ] Add support for changing Windows Settings
+  - [ ] Add more tweakable settings in the config toml file
 - [x] Add support for generic software installation
 - [ ] Add support for the following software:
   - Dev tools